Nontobeko-dev/Wonga-Receive-Message/README.md

 # WongaReceiveMessage
-This dotnet core console applications that receives the message to the service bus
+This dotnet core console applications that receives the message from the service bus